The Emin Pasha Hotel

 After a year of dispute and deliberation, Stanley finally persuaded him to go for the shore.
 Stanley and his followers marched across unknown land, investigating the Semliki River, Mount Ruwenzori, and Lakes Edward and George, until arriving in Bagamoyo in 1890.
 Ironically and amusingly, during a welcoming reception in Bagamoyo, Emin Pasha fell out of a second-story window and smashed his head open.
 After all of the delays, Stanley, irritated and impatient, left Emin behind.
 Emin then entered German service, leading an expedition to the interior lakes before being slain by slave merchants at Kinene.

-Product Location The Emin Pasha Hotel, Plot 27 Akii Bua Road, Kampala, Central Region, Uganda
+Business Location The Emin Pasha Hotel, Plot 27 Akii Bua Road, Kampala, Central Region, Uganda

 No reviews found.